1,000 signatures reached

-We call on Auckland Council to stop their application for Resource Consent to destroy up to 70% of the 90+ year old native forest in their plan to clear fell the pine trees in the Significant Ecological Area of Western Springs Forest.
+We call on Auckland Council to stop their Resource Consent to destroy the majority of the 90+ year old native forest in their plan to fell the pine trees in the Significant Ecological Area of Western Springs Forest.

 We call on Auckland Council to require